docksal/docksal/docs/content/fin/fin.md

 Fin can be extended with project level [custom commands](/fin/custom-commands/) written in any script language.

-If a projects has custom commands defined, they will show up at the bottom of `fin help`:
+If a project has custom commands defined, they will show up at the bottom of `fin help`:

     $ fin help
     ...